Opinion | How RBG’s death could trigger a devastating blow to the U.S. health-care system

 Obamacare’s destruction, in whole or in part, could wreak havoc and financial ruin.

-If the ACA is struck down, its protections for people with preexisting conditions would disappear.
+If the ACA were struck down, its protections for people with preexisting conditions would disappear.
 Insurers wouldn’t have to sell plans to everyone, at nondiscriminatory rates; they could exclude coverage for illnesses they determined to be preexisting; and they could reimpose caps on how much they paid out for essential benefits.
 (That is, insurers could revert to their pre-Obamacare practices.)

 In a 2019 analysis, the Kaiser Family Foundation estimated that 54 million non-elderly adults had preexisting conditions serious enough that they would likely be outright declined health insurance, absent these protections.
 It’s possible the number has risen.
 Nearly 7 million Americans have tested positive for the novel coronavirus, whose long-term health consequences are still unknown.